Babywearing during pregnancy – Is it possible? Tips and recommendations

 -

-The important thing is to listen to your body.
-If you experience back pain, dizziness, or pressure in your abdomen, you should stop carrying your baby or adjust the way you carry it.
+The important thing is: listen to your body.
+If you experience back pain, dizziness, or pressure in your lower abdomen, you should pause carrying the baby or adjust how you carry it.

 Tip: Discuss this topic with your midwife or gynecologist during your prenatal appointment – especially if you are unsure.